Skip to content

 )

-Additionally, you can create your own Settings object which can be passed to any of the Elysia functions that use LMs to have a separate settings instance for each initialisation.
+The configure function can be used to specify both the base_model and complex_model.
+Both require separately setting a provider; in this case openai Instead, you can create your own Settings object which can be passed to any of the Elysia functions that use LMs to have a separate settings instance for each initialisation.
+E.g.,

 my_settings = Settings()